corda/corda-docs-portal/content/en/platform/corda/4.2/enterprise/api-persistence.md

 Example schemas implementing hierarchical relationships have been implemented below.

-For one-to-one scenarios, using the following:
+For one-to-one scenarios, use the following:

 ```kotlin
 // Parent schema implemented as usual